hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-dns-templates json

-The function for obtaining the list of all DNS templates available.
+This function for obtaining the list of all DNS templates available.

 *******************************************************************